Our Spa has been around for a long time with many changes over the

 © Family Pools

-There is a large deep pool - up to my neck at one end and I'm 177cm, 5' 10" - with gorgeous, silky
+On walking in to the facility you are greeted by a large deep swimming pool - up to my neck at one end and I'm 177cm, 5' 10" - with gorgeous, silky

 alkaline water.
 At 38°C (100.4°F) I don't know how a friend of mine can

 aqua-jog in it without dying.
-People actually swim or just relax in
+People actually swim lengths... or just relax in

 If you want to lock yourself away from the world then these are the pools for you.

 Four deluxe Lake View Private Pools are overlooking the lake and nine Sky View pools are totally enclosed.